michaelroth1/mitoSoft.Graphs/README.md

 ```

-## Example for greating a shortes path grap via GraphViz
+## Example for creating a shortes path grap via GraphViz

 ```c#